TekniskFiskevegn/fiskevegn-1/README.md

 It takes the name: "frontpage" and uses this as a reference.
 So this becomes sanityFrontpage.

+## Naming conventions

+A new css module has to follow this naming convention in order to work, i.e: name.module.css

 ## Font management
 `https://fontpair.co/` is a nice resource for finding good fonts.
 Download the fonts from `https://google-webfonts-helper.herokuapp.com/fonts`